GabeScott/standard-works-vault/General Conference/2013 April - Welcome to Conference.md

 During the six months since last we met, it has been my opportunity to travel a bit and to meet with some of you in your own areas.
 Following general conference in October, I traveled to Germany, where it was my privilege to meet with our members at several locations in that country as well as in parts of Austria.

-At the end of October, I dedicated the Calgary Alberta Temple in Canada, with the assistance of Elder and Sister M. Russell Ballard, Elder and Sister Craig C. Christensen, and Elder and Sister William R. Walker.
-In November, I rededicated the Boise Idaho Temple.
+At the end of October I dedicated the Calgary Alberta Temple in Canada, with the assistance of Elder and Sister M. Russell Ballard, Elder and Sister Craig C. Christensen, and Elder and Sister William R. Walker.
+In November I rededicated the Boise Idaho Temple.
 Also traveling with me and participating in the dedication were Elder and Sister David A. Bednar, Elder and Sister Craig C. Christensen, and Elder and Sister William R. Walker.

 The cultural celebrations held in conjunction with both of these dedications were outstanding.
 I did not personally attend the cultural celebration in Calgary, inasmuch as it was Sister Monson’s 85th birthday and I felt I should be with her.
 However, she and I were privileged to watch the celebration in our living room over closed-circuit television, and then I flew to Calgary the following morning for the dedication.
 In Boise over 9,000 youth from the temple district participated in the cultural celebration.
 There were so many young people involved that there was not room for family members to attend in the arena in which they performed.

 Just last month President Dieter F. Uchtdorf, accompanied by Sister Uchtdorf, Elder and Sister Jeffrey R. Holland, and Elder and Sister Gregory A. Schwitzer, traveled to Tegucigalpa, Honduras, to dedicate our newly completed temple there.
 A magnificent youth celebration took place the evening prior to the dedication.

 There are other temples which have been announced and which are at various stages in the preliminary process or which are under construction.